le-tong-fairfield/VacayToday/README.md

 **Required Must-have Stories**

-1. User can create a new account
+1. [x] User can create a new account
-2. User can login
+2. [x] User can login
 3. User can logout
-4. User can create a profile
+4. [x] User can create a profile
-5. User can create a trip folder
+5. [x] User can create a trip folder
-    a.
-User can create trip details inside the folder
+6. User can create trip details inside the folder
-    b.
-User can switch between sub-tabs to view Itinerary (default), Lodging, Food, Transportation, Places
+7. [x] User can switch between sub-tabs to view Itinerary (default), Lodging, Food, Transportation, Places
+8. [x] User can view and scroll through a list of activities (in Itinerary Tab), places (in Place Tab), and lodging (in Lodging Tab)
-    c.
-User can track expenses at different places on trip itinerary / Each tabs keep track of expenses, itinerary sums it up (choose 1)
+9. User can track expenses at different places on trip itinerary / Each tabs keep track of expenses, itinerary sums it up (choose 1)
-6. User can add friends and give them permission to modify specific travel plans
+10. User can add friends and give them permission to modify specific travel plans
-4. User can choose to publish their folder
+11. User can choose to publish their folder
-5. User can explore other peole's trip folders
+12. [x] User can explore other peole's trip folders
-6. User can like others folders
+13. User can like others folders
-7. User can save the folders for later visit.
+14. User can save the folders for later visit.

 **Optional Nice-to-have Stories**